DIRECT YOUR OWN MOVIE

 Attending the course online and on VOD

 Do you want to attend the first class in person and online on other weeks?
 Or, do you want to attend online on some weeks and watch other weeks on VOD?
 You have the freedom to attend this course in person, online, or by watching it on VOD without making any prior selection.

 LIVE ONLINE: Every attendee gets an email invitation for the online classroom 30 minutes before class start times.
 All you need to do is to click the link provided in that email and watch the class on your computer’s web browser without needing to download any special software.
 If you are attending on your smart phone or tablet, please download the ClickMeeting app.

 VOD: Video on Demand is a great option if you want to repeat what you learned in the class or you didn’t have time to attend the class in person or online.
 Each attendee gets a Vimeo link 24-48 hours after each week’s Directors Foundation Certificate LA class.

 - Raindance members save 15% on the Directors Foundation Certificate LA?
 You can join online >HERE< and start saving immediately

 - This course is FREE for our postgraduate/MA/ students

-- The Raindance Guarantee: If this course fails to meet your expectations, let us know after the second class and we will make a full, 100% no-questions-asked refund.
+- The Raindance Guarantee: If this course fails to meet your expectations, let us know before lunch of the first day after the first section of the class and we will make a full, 100% no-questions-asked refund.